Sweet + spicy, these ginger sugar cookies are a breeze to make! Soft, chewy, & perfect to decorate. Gluten free + dairy free recipe.

 To ensure they are corn and soy free, make sure your gluten free flour blend does not contain any corn or soy.

-Frosting Ginger Sugar Cookies
+Frosting Sugar Cookies

 The ginger sugar cookies shown here are frosted with a super simple sugar frosting.
-Simply combine 1 cup of powdered sugar with about 2 tsp of water.
+Simply combine 1 cup of powdered sugar with about 2 teaspoon of water.
 Mix until you get the right consistency.
 You’re looking for something that you can spread on top of the cookie without it dripping all over the place.
 Frost and let them rest at room temperature or in a single layer in the fridge to allow the frosting to harden.

 To change the colors up, you can use whichever brand of food dye you prefer.
 This batch I used Color Kitchen for their beautiful pink color!